 Introduction • Modern Popular Perceptions of 17th Century Ireland • 17th Century Ireland : Prelude • Stuart Reform • Plantations • Graces and Covenanters • 1641 Insurrection • Conclusion • Works Cited • Additional Bibliography

 Numerous events in Ireland’s past are commemorated and seen to justify one group’s cause and their resentment of the other.
-Of these events thus held in memory many date back to the 17th century such as the Battle of the Boyne and the onslaught on Protestants during the Insurrection of 1641.
-It would indeed appear, on the surface, that the past preys upon the present, fuelling current hostilities, but is the past at the same time being preyed upon by the present, exploited to suit an agenda?
+Of these events thus held in memory many date back to the 17th century such as the Battle of the Boyne and the Insurrection of 1641.
+It would indeed appear, on the surface, that the past preys upon the present, fuelling current hostilities, but is the past at the same time being preyed upon by the present?

 The intent of this essay is to assess the major events and changes that took place in Ireland during the first half of the 17th century and compare them with modern perceptions of this period in an attempt to understand the dynamics of myth and fact in present-day tensions in Northern Ireland.